wouterj/symfony-docs/cookbook/service_container/compiler_passes.rst

 If you are using custom tags in a bundle then by convention, tag names consist of the name of the bundle (lowercase, underscores as separators), followed by a dot, and finally the "real" name.
-For example, if you want to introduce some sort of "transport" tag in your AcmeMailerBundle, you should call it ``acme_mailer.transport``.
+For example, if you want to introduce some sort of "transport" tag in your AppBundle, you should call it ``app.transport``.